ray-project/ray/doc/source/actors.rst

     This will not go through the normal Java System.exit teardown logic, so any shutdown hooks installed in the actor using ``Runtime.addShutdownHook(...)`` will not be called.

+  .. group-tab:: C++

+    This will not go through the normal
+    C++ std::exit teardown logic, so any exit handlers installed in the actor using ``std::atexit`` will not be called.

 Passing Around Actor Handles
 ----------------------------